Table of contents

 - Halloween Decorations

-One of the most exciting nights of the year is October 31st – Halloween, when spirits and ghoulies roam the earth and the neighbourhood kids in strange costumes come knocking on your door requesting treats.
+One of the most exciting nights of the year is October 31st – Halloween when spirits and ghoulies roam the earth and the neighbourhood kids in strange costumes come knocking on your door requesting treats.
 Halloween is great fun for humans but not necessarily so for our dogs.
-As a professional dog walker, many of my client on how to help their dog survive Halloween
+As a professional dog walker, many of my clients ask me how to help their dog survive Halloween.

 Below are some of my top tips for making Halloween less scary for your pet.
-It is important that all family members consider the following points to ensure the safety of your dog during this spooky time…
+It is important that all family members consider the following points to ensure your dog’s safety during this spooky time…

 Take the dog out before dark.

-Trick and Treat can start as early as around 4pm with the little kids going out with parents after school but the majority of the spooks com out after dark so try and walk your dog early.
-If this is not possible due to work consider asking a friend neighbour or professional dog walker
+Trick and Treat can start as early as around 4 pm with the little kids going out with parents after school, but the majority of the spook’s come out after dark, so try and walk your dog early.
+If this is not possible due to work, consider asking a friend, neighbour or professional dog walker.

-It is important thy are on a lead or long line just in case they get cared and bolt.
-Also beware of people in strange looking costumes and sudden noises that may spook your dog, causing them to sprint and run away.
+It is important they are on a lead or long line just in case they get scared and bolt.
+Also, beware of people in strange-looking costumes and sudden noises that may spook your dog, causing them to sprint and run away.